-Copies of the booklets and posters will be available in late January 2017 at LINC Caring Communities sites, the Kansas City Public Library, the Black Archives of Mid-America and some branches of Mid-Continent Public Library.
+Copies of the booklets and posters will be available in January 2019 at the LINC Main Office, LINC Caring Communities sites, the Kansas City Public Library, the Black Archives of Mid-America and some branches of Mid-Continent Public Library.

 Limited quantities of posters and booklets are available in print, all are available for download below.